Identifying vital nodes through augmented random walks on higher-order networks: Experiments and Results

-Furthermore, the comparison between Fig. \ref{fig_low} and \ref{fig_high} suggests that the top nodes identified by HoRW perform better than those identified by other metrics, particularly in HSIR experiments.
+Furthermore, the comparison between the upper and bottom panels in Fig. \ref{fig_low} suggests that the top nodes identified by HoRW perform better than those identified by other metrics, particularly in HSIR experiments.
 These results suggest that the HoRW model outperforms not only pairwise tasks but also higher-order ones.